areaofeffect/hello-world/week1/README.md

 3. Review our 'From Silicon to Singularity' notes above.
 This is a (very brief) overview of the world of computation, coding and the internet.

+4. Pick any of the hello world examples from above and modify to say a different message.
+We will discuss the differences between the languages next class.

-4. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
+5. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
 We will discuss next week in class.
 (Talk is around ~45 min)

-5. Modify one of the hello world examples from above.
-Try to start recognizing some of the errors you may get.
-The idea is to get confortable in a development environment before next class.